JulieRauer/Questionnaire/Questionnaire_Before.md

 General Health Condition:

-1. What are some of you favorite things to do on a daily basis?
+1. What are some of your favorite things to do?

 	a.
-What are the most favorite things you ask for?
+What are the most favorite things you might ask for?

 	b.
 What are your favorite foods?